 Find mentors – learn from the SIWIKE around you

-You should know by now that my goal is to make Toronto the Mentorship capital of the world.
-That happens by each person having 1, 5, 20 mentors or as many as they can manage (or manage them as the case may be).
-And often more importantly to be a mentor for 1, 5, 10 mentees to share your own SIWIKE (yes, you do have a ton to share, you just don’t realize it or give yourself enough credit for it).
+You might know that my goal is to make Toronto the Mentorship capital of the world.
+I am planning to have that happen by having each person find 1, 2, 5 mentors or as many as they can manage (or manage them as the case may be).
+And often more importantly to be a mentor for 1, 2, 5 mentees to share your own SIWIKE (yes, you do have a ton to share, you just don’t realize it or give yourself enough credit for it).
 A mentor to me is some with experience who shares it as potential guidance for your own future choices in a particular area.

 That being said, I often get the question: how do I find a mentor?
 Here are a few of my thoughts:

 Here’s where most people fail as they don’t even start.
 The task of finding a mentor is so daunting that they don’t get started.
 Or they start and aren’t immediately successful so they stop.

 My view is to treat the process of finding a mentor as a learning experience and Mentorship in itself.
 At the very least take time and reflect to mentor yourself on how to be better.